White Chicks: Legacy

 The song "A Thousand Miles" by Vanessa Carlton became heavily associated with Terry Crews for his performance of it in the film.

+Cultural impact

+In 2026, during the FIFA World Cup, an artificial intelligence-generated video based on a scene from the film, featuring the song "A Thousand Miles", went viral and garnered millions of views.
+The video depicts Erling Haaland and Vinícius Júnior.

 Proposed sequel

 In August 2009, a sequel to the film was announced by Sony, though they later canceled the project.
 A sequel was confirmed to be in the works in March 2018.
 On June 30, 2019, Terry Crews confirmed a sequel on the program Watch What Happens Live.
-Marlon Wayans confirmed that this information was not meant to leak, and that the deal had not yet been confirmed.
+Marlon Wayans confirmed that this information was not meant to leak and that the deal had not yet been confirmed.
+In 2022, Marlon dismissed the idea of a sequel, stating that he did not want to go through the long and complicated makeup process again unless it could be done with digital effects.
+On February 19, 2026, he confirmed that a sequel to White Chicks will happen if Scary Movie is successful.
+Marlon reprised his role as Tiffany in the film through a parody scene of The Substance.